 This is where part of the problem with WordPress security lies.
 There’s a large depository of free and premium themes and plugins on the WP website, but the majority of infected themes and plugins come from third-party libraries that do little to protect people who download the software they distribute.

 The danger with themes, especially many free themes, is that they can leave your website open to hacking and malware infections.
 Some contain relatively benign coding that acts like spyware or marketing trackers.
-Others contain malicious code that redirects your traffic to another website, trigger annoying pop-ups and banner ads, or infect your website with malware that can, in turn, infect the devices of your visitors.
+Others contain malicious code that redirects your traffic to another website, triggers annoying pop-ups and banner ads, or infects your website with malware that can, in turn, infect the devices of your visitors.

 An infected site could even result in losing your hosting account and being punished by Google.